 Rachel put her Waterfalls Cafe Mt Field National Park hat on, and brought the numbers up for Russell Falls.
 “It still amazes me every time I get up there.”
 Otherwise, she might have suggested Horseshoe Falls, but since they’re both at Mt Field, visitors can see both options in one day trip from Hobart.

-Carl, aka The Beach Dweller offered this image to share with our readers, of Russell Falls at Mt Field National Park.
+Carl, aka The Beach Dweller offered an image to share with our readers, of Russell Falls at Mt Field National Park.
 Taken from a very different angle, he remained on location for more than three hours, waiting for the light to change.
 Now that’s dedication for you!
 Pop over to our Facebook page to see that submission or go straight to Carl’s page (linked).

 Even Field: Best Waterfall in Tasmania